Product Spaces

 (b)

-Figure 1: The finite product set X_{1} \times X_{2} can be constructed (a) by replicating the finite set X_{2} once for each element of the finite set X_{1} or (b) by replicating X_{1} once for each element of X_{2}.
+Figure 1: The finite product set X_{1} \times X_{2} can be constructed (a) by replicating the finite set X_{2} once for each element of the finite set X_{1}, or (b) by replicating X_{1} once for each element of X_{2}.
 Either way results in an equivalent set of pairs of elements selected from X_{1} and X_{2}.

 Each element of the product set is uniquely specified by one element of X_{1} and one element of X_{2}.
-Consequently every variable taking values in the product set x \in X_{1} \times X_{2} is compromised of an ordered pair of variables from each component space, x = (x_{1}, x_{2}), with x_{1} \in X_{1} and x_{2} \times X_{2}.
+Consequently, every variable taking values in the product set x \in X_{1} \times X_{2} is comprised of an ordered pair of variables from each component space, x = (x_{1}, x_{2}), with x_{1} \in X_{1} and x_{2} \times X_{2}.

 1.2 General Product Sets

 This construction immediately generalizes beyond finite sets.
-Given two sets X_{1} and X_{2} we can construct the product set by replicating X_{2} once for each element of X_{1} and then combining the replicated elements together (Figure 2 (a)) X_{1} \times X_{2} = \bigcup_{x_{1} \in X_{1}} \{ x_{1} \} \times X_{2}, or equivalently by replicating X_{1} once for each element of X_{2} and then combining the replicated elements together (Figure 2 (b)), X_{1} \times X_{2} = \bigcup_{x_{2} \in X_{2}} X_{1} \times \{ x_{2} \}.
+Given two sets X_{1} and X_{2}, we can construct the product set by replicating X_{2} once for each element of X_{1} and then combining the replicated elements together (Figure 2 (a)) X_{1} \times X_{2} = \bigcup_{x_{1} \in X_{1}} \{ x_{1} \} \times X_{2}.
+Equivalently we can construct the product set by replicating X_{1} once for each element of X_{2} and then combining the replicated elements together (Figure 2 (b)), X_{1} \times X_{2} = \bigcup_{x_{2} \in X_{2}} X_{1} \times \{ x_{2} \}.
 The common result X_{1} \times X_{2} is denoted a product set with the component sets X_{1} and X_{2}.

 (a)